Nalin Haley

-Nalin Haley (born 2001) is an American right-wing political activist and the son of Nikki Haley.
+Nalin Haley (/neɪˌlɪn/Nay-lin) is an American right-wing political activist and the son of Nikki Haley.
 A graduate of Villanova University, Haley has gained attention for his political activities, including campaigning for his mother during the 2024 Republican presidential primaries, and expressing support for right-wing beliefs on social media.

 Biography

-Nalin Haley was born in 2001 to Nikki Haley (née Randhawa) and Michael Haley.
-He is the youngest of two children.
+Nalin Haley was born on September 6, 2001 to Nikki Haley (née Randhawa) and Michael Haley.
+He is the younger of two children.
 His mother entered politics while Haley was a child, and was elected Governor of South Carolina in 2010 as a Republican.
 Haley expressed that he felt confusion as a child over religion, with his maternal grandparents being Sikh and his parents Christians, with the desire to reach an answer on this issue leading the young Haley to read about a number of religions.
 On Palm Sunday in 2025, Haley was confirmed into the Catholic Church in a South Carolina parish.
-Haley attended high school in New York amidst his mother's tenure as ambassador to the United Nations, and studied at Villanova University, a Catholic university in Philadelphia, majoring in political science.
+Haley attended high school in New York amidst his mother's tenure as ambassador to the United Nations, and studied at Villanova University, a Catholic university in Pennsylvania, majoring in political science.